Geoogolla/enterprise-docs/docs/administrator-guide/manage-users/users/import-users/import-users-from-database.md

 This section explains how to import users from a database into Bold Reports On-Premise.

+> **NOTE:** To import users from the existing database, you must configure the database connection in the [Database Settings](./../../../../manage-app-settings/database-settings/) within the User Directories tab.

 Only users belonging to the `System Administrator` group can import users from the database into Bold Reports On-Premise.

 ## Listing Database Users